To make a success of our future we must have an understanding of our past

 Students will be set homework in accordance with Year 7 homework plans.

 Teachers will introduce the homework tasks, in various forms, at various points during the half term in line with the schemes of work.
+Students can decide to complete that week or wait until the end of the unit and complete all, as long as the final deadline is met.

 Clicking on the buttons below will download a PDF including a further breakdown of topics covered in the subject: